maiska/qubes-doc.rtd/user/how-to-guides/how-to-update.rst

 Devices that are attached to non-dom0 qubes can be updated via a graphical tool for ``fwupd``, or via the ``fwupdmgr`` commandline tool.

-To update the firmware of offline qubes, use the :doc:`Updates proxy </doc/how-to/install/software/>`.
+To update the firmware of offline qubes, use the :ref:`Updates proxy <user/how-to-guides/how-to-install-software:updates proxy>`.

 Computers without fwupd support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^